implico/sass-core/README.md

 ```sass
 @include font-rem(md, (mobile: 21px, tablet: 20px));
 ```
-Notice, that if you pass a map instead of a string as the first parameter and not pass the second, default font set is assumed as a base and the parameter is considered as font sizes.
+Notice, that if you pass a map instead of a string as the first parameter and not pass the second, the default font set is assumed as a base and the parameter is considered as font sizes.
 Shortly, the above code is equal to:
 ```sass
 @include font-rem((mobile: 21px, tablet: 20px));
 ```